ckeditor/ckeditor4-docs/guides/dev/example_setups/README.md

 ## Document Editor

-The Document Editor demo showcases an editor designed for creating documents.
-Documents are usually later printed or exported into PDF files using tools like [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf) or [PhantomJS](https://github.com/ariya/phantomjs) (note: PhantomJS 2.x has currently a [known zoom issue](https://github.com/ariya/phantomjs/issues/13997)).
+The Document Editor demo showcases an editor designed for creating documents which are usually later printed or exported into PDF files using tools like [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf) or [PhantomJS](https://github.com/ariya/phantomjs) (note: PhantomJS 2.x has currently a [known zoom issue](https://github.com/ariya/phantomjs/issues/13997)).

 <p class="tip">
 To try out this configuration visit the <a href="https://github.com/ckeditor/ckeditor-docs-samples/tree/master/editors">ckeditor-docs-samples</a> GitHub repository.